-Out of concern for the health and safety of our students, faculty and staff as well as our friends and families, all School of Design (DES) courses will be offered remotely in the Fall 2020 semester.
-Studio courses will be held in a synchronous format, meeting during the scheduled course time.
-Students are expected to log in and be present during the times/days listed online.
-Our only exception is DES 235 Design History, which will be offered as a fully asynchronous format.
+Out of concern for the health and safety of our students, faculty and staff as well as our friends and families, all School of Design (DES) spring 2021 instruction will take place online during the scheduled course time.
+Students are expected to log in and to be present via video during the times/days listed.

 Please note that you may see a room number associated with each course.
 This is NOT an indication that the class will meet in person.
 We have retained assigned room numbers in the event that instructors and students together decide to hold small, socially distanced group meetings on campus.
 Any such gatherings would be an option, not a requirement.
 You would know about an in-person session in advance.